 The proposed data analysis and modeling techniques, together with the application of metrics and skill scores represent a comprehensive and unique approach to solving a specific applied problem.
-If successful, our work will substantially advance our ability to forecast potentially geo-effective conditions with 24 (and up to 4 days) advance notice.
+If successful, our work will substantially advance our ability to forecast potentially geoeffective conditions with 24 hours (and, in principle, up to 4 days) advance notice.
 At the very least, we will be able to accurately quantify the current state of predictive capabilities, discriminate between approaches that are likely to be successful from those that are not, and provide a framework that future investigations can incorporate.